PHPRio/awesome-phprio/README.md

 * :( not yet

 ## Empresas
-*Quando a coisa fica sÃ©ria abrimos as seguintes empresas:*
+*Quando a coisa fica séria abrimos as seguintes empresas:*
 * :( not yet